May 17, 2021

 Some call it the grapevine; others call it hearsay.
-No matter what you call it, it can be problematic and distracting yet often a source of valuable information.
+No matter what you call it, it can be problematic and distracting yet often a source of valuable information, so I recommend you don't ignore it.
 If you aren’t talking proactively about issues that are important to your employees, chances are that someone else is.

 Talk to Your Managers When Employees are Buzzing About a Crisis